anon-blue/anon.blue/README.txt

                                                    You just write nan  aCan;t sd
 fwfrwerqwrweqrwet354654

+     this is the empty feeling that night brings
                                                              h
                                       hhhhhhhhhh

                                                                  When I was a yo
 ung warthog
-This is the empty feeling that night brinhgs                                 hhh hhhhhhhhhh   hh   hhhh             hhhhhhh              hh       hhhh
+This is the empty feeling that night brinhgs aaasdk1423                      hhh hhhhhhhhhh   hh   hhhh             hhhhhhh              hh       hhhh
                                                h      hhhhhh      hhhhhh